 Creamy Macaroni Salad

-Featured in Fresh Easy Salads for Any Meal.
+Category: Fresh Easy Salads for Any Meal

 This creamy pasta salad is a crowd-favorite for summer gatherings.
 The pasta is cooked until firm, tossed with crisp veggies like celery, peppers, and onions, and coated in a rich mayo-based dressing with a hint of vinegar and mustard.
 Finished with fresh herbs and celery seed, it’s best made ahead so the flavors can really shine.
 A versatile dish loved by all!